Powered by

 Types from Data: Making Structured Data First-Class Citizens in F#

-Tomas Petricek ORCID logo, Gustavo Guerra, and Don Syme
+Tomas Petricek, Gustavo Guerra, and Don Syme

 (University of Cambridge, UK; Microsoft, UK; Microsoft Research, UK)